dart-lang/sdk/runtime/vm/service/service.md

 }
 ```

-An _Isolate_ object provides information about one isolate in the VM.
+An _IsolateGroup_ object provides information about an isolate group in the VM.

 ### InboundReferences